 Not to mention the part when she comes back to Joel, gives him a shot of penicillin, then curls up next to him before falling asleep.

-Joel finding Ellie completely broken after she kills David, comforting her with a tight hug and calling her baby girl like he used to call his own daughter Sarah.
-This is the first time in the game we see him fully accept her as a surrogate daughter.
+Joel finding Ellie completely broken after she kills David, comforting her with a tight hug and calling her "baby girl" like he used to call his own daughter Sarah.
+This is the first time in the game we see him fully acknowledge her as a surrogate daughter.

 Giraffes in Salt Lake City.
 After spending literally hours doing nothing but sneaking, killing, running and fighting for your dear existence, seeing spring in all its glory feels amazing.
 It's also the first time Ellie expresses any kind of happiness after her run-in with David.